 - Will assignments be discussed in class after they are turned in?

-- If assignments are discussed in class or immediately after the due date, a deadline extension may not be reasonable.
+- If assignments, projects, or papers are discussed in class or immediately after the due date, a deadline extension may not be reasonable.
 We suggest consultation with the DRC in this case.

 - Are there group projects?

 - If the student is working with a group, deadline extensions may disadvantage the other students in the group and, therefore, may not be reasonable.
 We recommend consulting with the DRC in this case.